xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     oc get projects

-    oc status
+    oc describe project helloworld

 ## 4.2 Create an Application from a Docker Image

-We are no quite ready to start building our own container images, so we will leverage an existing available container from the dockerhub registry (built by Red Hat a while back ago for demo purposes).
+We are not quite ready to start building our own container images, so we will leverage an existing available container from the dockerhub registry (built by Red Hat a while back ago for demo purposes).

     oc new-app registry.access.redhat.com/rhscl/httpd-24-rhel7 --name=hello-app